tbongers-cat/ILIAS/components/ILIAS/UI/docs/ROADMAP.md

 injected this way too, ultimately getting rid of all the `$DIC` usages.
 To achieve this, we need to adjust every example function signature, as well as the Kitchensink where the examples are built.

+### Remove `LegacyInitialisation` class from unit tests (advanced, ~3d)

+As part of the component revision we have migrated the UI framework to the new bootstrap mechanism.
+This resulted in the removal of the `InitUIFramework` class inside the Init component, which was responsible for a full initialisation of the UI framework.
+Some unit tests however, mostly for example and T&A rendering tests, still rely on this.

+The problem is that we cannot properly inject the our components into unit tests using the bootstrap mechanism.
+This means, we either need a way to combine these two worlds, like we did with the "bridge" to the legacy initialisation of the Init component (see https://github.com/ILIAS-eLearning/ILIAS/pull/7969), or refactor our unit tests in a way where no fully initialised UI framework is required.
+For the time being we have moved a copy of the `InitUIFramework` into our `tests/` directory, so unit tests still pass.

 ## Ideas and Food for Thought

 * Create a mechanism to wire less-files to delos.less that is more automatic than